Sports Betting Strategy: Ante-Post Betting

-When visiting the top online bookmakers, you're likely to come across the term 'ante-post' betting.
+When visiting the best betting sites, you're likely to come across the term 'ante-post' betting.
 While this might sound like confusing jargon, the reality is actually quite simple.
-Read on for a quick guide to ante post betting, and how it differs from normal and live/in-play betting.
+Read on for a quick guide to ante post betting, and how it differs from normal betting.

 An ante-post bet can be described as "a long-term wager on the outcome of a season or special event that will take place in the future", and is also sometimes referred to as 'futures' betting.